xen0n/open189-rs/README.md

 Documentation is [available at docs.rs][docs-rs].
-I *might* translate all of the docs to Chinese, as the service is largely useless for anyone outside of Mainland China, but since the i18n story of `rustdoc` isn't really there yet, I decided to postpone this.
+I *might* translate all of the docs to Chinese, as the service is largely useless for anyone outside of Mainland China, but since the i18n story of `rustdoc` isn't really told yet, I decided to postpone this.

 [open.189.cn]: http://open.189.cn